Central Sleep Apnea

-Primary treatment of central sleep apnea is optimal management of underlying conditions and avoidance of opioids and other sedatives.
+Primary treatment of central sleep apnea is optimal management of underlying disorders and avoidance of opioids, alcohol, and other sedatives.
 Secondary treatment of symptomatic patients can be a trial of supplemental oxygen or, in patients with hypercapnic CSA who have symptoms despite other treatments, noninvasive continuous or bilevel positive airway pressure.

-For patients who have CSA and Cheyne-Stokes breathing, continuous positive airway pressure may decrease apneic and hypopneic episodes, but effects on clinical outcomes are not clear.
-Acetazolamide is effective in CSA caused by high altitude.
+For patients who have CSA and Cheyne-Stokes breathing, continuous positive airway pressure or supplemental oxygen may decrease apneic and hypopneic episodes, but effects on clinical outcomes are not clear.
+Acetazolamide is effective in central sleep apnea caused by high altitude.

 Electrode pacing of the phrenic nerve and/or diaphragm is an option, such as for children > 2 years with congenital central hypoventilation syndrome.